grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Types

-There are six map layer types to choose from in the Geomap visualization.
+There are seven map layer types to choose from in the Geomap visualization.

 - [Markers]({{< relref "#markers-layer" >}}) renders a marker at each data point.
 - [Heatmap]({{< relref "#heatmap-layer" >}}) visualizes a heatmap of the data.